tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 1. After I choose some work, I will set a timer
 1. After I set a timer, I will start working
 1. After the timer goes off, I will take a break
-1. Repeat
+1. After I take a break, I will repeat the process

-Rather than determining an exact time for your work or break, you base your actions on the previous step you took (with the helpful guidance of a timer).
+Rather than determining an exact time for your work or break, you base your actions on the previous step you took.

-While not a habit in the way we normally talk about them, I find meetings are excellent anchors for habit stacking.
+Another example of habit stacking can be to plan around meetings.
+While not a habit in the way we normally talk about them, many of us have recurring meetings that we can stack habits on top of.
 Consider the following, "after I am done with stand up, I will take a 15-minute walking break."
 I like tying activities to meetings because I know I will already have context switched away from my previous work.
 Breaking after a meeting can help clear out the attention residue built up during the meeting and reset your brain for other work.

-##### Time-block Planning
+#### Time-block Planning

-Inspired by [Cal Newport](https://www.calnewport.com/)'s release of a [time-block planner](https://www.timeblockplanner.com/), I have been experimenting with using his form of time-block planning.
+Inspired by the aforementioned Cal Newport's release of a [time-block planner](https://www.timeblockplanner.com/), I have been experimenting with using his form of time-block planning.

 Time-block planning leverages the psychological effects of implementation intentions by pre-scheduling your time for your entire working day.
-You can use your clear-headed planning brain to set good intentions for your frazzled, middle-of-the-day brain.

-One intention I have been trying to set for myself is a full, mid-day lunch break.
+One intention I have been trying to set for myself is a one-hour, mid-day lunch break.
 Taking a break in the middle of the day can be difficult to time just right with habit stacking.
 This is where I have found time-block planning to shine.
 Knowing I plan to stop at a certain time will impact the decisions I make as the time draws nearer.
 Some days, this may mean I don't start a new task and break early and other days it could mean I move my break back to let me keep up with my flow state.
-Despite sometimes rearranging my schedule, I have found that I am still more likely to take a full lunch break.
+Despite sometimes rearranging my schedule, I have pre-committing an hour for lunch helps me to actually take the time.

 You don't have to dive into time-block planning fully to set an intention to take a regular lunch break.
 A simpler starting point is to schedule a recurring lunchtime break on your work calendar; this applies the foundations of intention setting and has the bonus effect of preventing others from scheduling during your allotted break time.

-#### Identify the warnings signs

-I believe reflection is a key part of maintaining a regular break routine.
-The issue at hand is that in stressful times, we often end up slipping into habits that aren't as good for us.
-Reflection provides time away from the stress to have a level-headed evaluation of your situation and reactions.
-If you have a chance to reflect on your day, you can hopefully catch rising stress levels of slipping break practices before they go too far.
-If you are able to catch the early warning signs of issues during your moments of reflection, you can more easily leverage the tools discussed above to get yourself back on track.

 ## Conclusion